- Date & Time

-The 2017 California Invasive Species Action Week will be observed from Saturday, June 3, through Sunday, June 11, 2017.
+The 2018 California Invasive Species Action Week was observed from Saturday, June 2, through Sunday, June 10, 2018.
 The goal of the Action Week is to increase public awareness and promote public participation in California's fight against invasive species.
 There are numerous ways for people to participate, either independently, or as part of an organized effort.
 For example, you can learn which invasive species are issues in your area, remove invasives from your property, select native plants for your garden, harvest them for food, or volunteer to remove invasives from a participating park.

 California Invasive Species Action Week Youth Art Contest

-Kids, you can learn about an invasive species that threatens your favorite outdoor place, and enter the Department of Fish and Wildlife's "Don't Let it Loose!" youth art contest.
-Winners will be announced during the Action Week!
+Kids, you can learn about an invasive species that threatens your favorite outdoor place, and enter the Department of Fish and Wildlife's "Pledge to Not Spread!" youth art contest.
+The deadline for entries was June 1, 2018, and winners were announced during the Action Week!
 Check out the CISAW web page for poster contest details and to find out how you can take action: www.wildlife.ca.gov/Conservation/Invasives/Action-Week.